JKWalleiee/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Attempts to reduce overfitting in the model

 I did not to modify the model by applying regularization techniques like Dropout or Max pooling.
 Instead, I concentrated on the following approaches:
-* I used only one epoch.
+* I used only one training epoch.
-* I used augmenting methods: counter clockwise and clockwise driving data, change brigthness of the image (model.py line 10), flip the images (model.py lines 38-40).
+* I used augmentation data methods: I used counter clockwise and clockwise driving data,  I changed the brightness of some of the images (model.py line 10), and flipped the images (model.py lines 38-40).
 * My model was trained and validated on different data sets to ensure that the model was not overfitting (model.py line 64).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning